CS3219-AY2223S1/cs3219-project-ay2223s1-g57/README.md

 2. Create a .env file in /question-service to store credentials for postgres.
 Refer to [question-service/.env.sample](./question-service/.env.sample) for more info.
 3. Install npm packages using `npm i`.
 4. Run Question Service using `npm run dev`.

+## Chat Service

+1. Create a .env file in /chat-service to store credentials for pubnub.
+Refer to [chat-service/.env.sample](./chat-service/.env.sample) for more info.
+2. Install npm packages using `npm i`.
+3. Run Question Service using `npm run dev`.

 **Populating Questions Table**